-The average adult has about 3 colds per year and kids get about 8 colds per year but you don’t have to be one of them!
+Adults on average have about 3 colds per year and kids get about 8 colds per year – but you don’t have to be one of them!

-Here are some top tips I’ve put together for natural cold prevention and treatment:
+Here are some of my top holistic health and lifestyle tips for natural cold prevention and treatment:

 1. Eliminate All Sugar